Kotlin/kotlin-js-inspection-pack-plugin/README.md

 # Kotlin/JS Inspection Pack

+## Deprecation warning

+All features of this plugin have been moved into the main IDEA Kotlin plugin, and will be available starting with IDEA 2023.1 (a.k.a IDEA platform 231), and further.
+These new IDEA versions will not, therefore, suggest installing of this plugin.

+You can still download and use the plugin with older IDEA versions.

+## Plugin description

 ![plugin usage screenshot](static/screenshot.png)

 This plugin adds useful inspections, intentions, and quick-fixes for working with Kotlin/JS projects.
 It provides